karinatimm/slack-chat-react-app/README.md

 ### Deployment

-This project has been deployed on Vercel and is accessible at the following URL:
+This project has been deployed on Render and is accessible at the following URL:
 [Slack Chat on Render](https://slack-chat-ulm3.onrender.com/)

 ## System Requirements to run chat locally: